• Skip to main content

 The Antioxidants May Not Be Powerful

-Antioxidants themselves are powerful.
-By decreasing oxidation, they're able to protect your body against free radical damage.
+Antioxidants themselves are highly relevant for health.
+By decreasing oxidation, they’re able to protect your body against free radical damage.
 This effect provides many benefits, potentially even decreasing your risk of various diseases.

 However, most antioxidant benefits have been found in whole foods, particularly fresh fruit.
 There’s much less evidence that adding antioxidants into foods and drinks helps at all.